 “As for you, son of man, I have made you a watchman for the house of Israel.
 When you hear a word from my mouth, give them a warning from me.”
 Ezekiel 33:7

 In Ezekiel 33, God spoke clearly to the prophet making his role crystal clear.
 He was to be the watchman on the wall for Israel.
 In those days the cities were enclosed behind walls of protection, however many agrarian families lived beyond the walls of safety.
 The watchman’s role was critical.
 When danger approached he would blow the horn to alert the residents and those living outside the walls of the impending threat.
 Once the people heard the horn, they knew it was time to get inside the walls of safety.
 The job of the watchman was of critical importance.
-Ezekiel’s role was to call the people into the will of God by alerting them of the coming judgment.
-His prophecies, if heeded, would keep Israel from the impending danger.
+Much like the town watchman, Ezekiel’s prophetic role was to call the people into the will of God by alerting them of the coming judgment.
+His prophecies, if heeded, would keep Israel from impending danger.

 As believers in Jesus Christ we have the call of Ezekiel on our lives.
-We are the watchman on the wall for a lost and dying world.
+We are watchmen on the wall for a lost and dying world.
 The church must sound the alarm to alert the world of the dangers of living outside the walls of grace.
 We know of the enemy and his brutality.
 We know he is defeated, yet he is roaming the world today seeking whom he may devour.
 (1 Peter 5:8).
 We also know of the destination of those who die outside the walls of God’s grace found only in Jesus Christ.
 So grab the gospel horn and rouse the lost before it’s too late.

 The great Charles Spurgeon said, “If sinners be damned at least let them leap to hell over our bodies.”
 One person dies every 11 seconds in North America, and 3 out of 4 of them die without a personal relationship with Jesus Christ.
 Where is the watchman?
 Did anyone ever blow the trumpet for them?